phunanon/Chika/README.md

 `;`: a semicolon, treated as whitespace.

-`,`: a comma, treated as whitespace, and spaces after it are erased.
+`,`: a comma, treated as whitespace, and whitespace after it is erased.

-`..=`: binding, whereby `..` is a symbol name.
+`..=`: binding, whereby `..` is a label.
 Note: parameters take precedent over bindings.
+Note: when *redefining* bindings, the binding **must** be the very first argument mentioned after the binding declaration.
+E.g. `a= (+ a 1)` works, but `a= (+ 1 a)` will not as `1` would be the next item on the ChVM stack after the binding.
+Consider instead using a different binding label.

 Parameters override variables.